 Setup and Configuration ↑ Back to top

-Once installation is complete and the key is activated for Bistro, it’s time to configure and set up your theme.
+Once installation is complete and the key is activated for Galleria, it’s time to configure and set up your theme.

 Homepage Template ↑ Back to top